 - Cranberries will keep in the refrigerator for two to three months in an airtight plastic bag or container; they also can be frozen.

-- Yellowing leaves is a sign of chlorosis; it can be lime-induced; leaves yellow at the edges and yellowing spreads between the veins which remain green; apply chelated iron.
+- Yellowing leaves are a sign of chlorosis; it can be lime-induced; leaves yellow at the edges and yellowing spreads between the veins which remain green; apply chelated iron.

-- Fruitworms bore into fruits, eats the seeds and exit; fruitworms are the larvae of a Sparganothis moth; use pheromone lures to trap moths.
+- Cranberry fruitworms bore into fruits; they eat the seeds and exit.
+Fruitworms are the larvae of a Sparganothis moth.
+Use pheromone lures to trap moths.

 - Spotted fireworm is the larvae of a moth; fireworms eat fruit; control adults with pheromone lures to traps.

 - A viral disease called false blossom is spread by leafhoppers; control these insects.
 Once infected with a virus, cranberry plants can not be saved.